-Damask requires the collection and use of certain personal data on various individuals.
-These include customers, suppliers, business contacts, bond holders, employees and other natural persons and/or entities with whom Damask has a relationship with or whom we may need to contact.
+AST requires the collection and use of certain personal data on various individuals.
+These include customers, suppliers, business contacts, bond holders, employees and other natural persons and/or entities with whom We have a relationship with or whom We may need to contact.

-Should you require further information regarding our privacy practices, kindly do not hesitate to contact us via e-mail at email@example.com
+Should you require further information regarding Our privacy practices, kindly contact us via e-mail at email@example.com

 “Controller” or “Data Controller” means any natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.